A Range of Emotion

 “The Land of Kings.”
-It’s a lofty title to live up to, but to hear Lucy Davison tell it, Rajasthan fits the bill.
-A member of the B&R private travel team, Lucy’s lived in India since 2002, where she designs the sort of immersed local experiences that bring you in deep and up close.
+It’s a lofty title to live up to—but to hear Lucy Davison tell it, Rajasthan fits the bill.
+One of B&R’s partners on the ground, Lucy’s lived in India since 2002, where she designs the sort of immersed local experiences that bring you in deep and up close.
 From the Mehrangarh Fort in Jodhpur to the Devi Garh hotel and City Palace in Udaipur, for Lucy, Rajasthan evokes a range of emotion.

 Rajasthan Through Lucy’s Eyes

 Undoubtedly my favourite fort (pictured in the banner above) in all of India.
 The restoration work has been meticulous and you can tell how much the owner, the Maharaja of Jodhpur, has genuinely believed in keeping it alive for the people today.
 The collections are fascinating and the frescos and wall paintings painstakingly restored.

 But for me, there are two things that stand out the most.
 First is the view—it’s fabulous.
 (You can get a sense of it from the picture below.)
 As the indigo blue colour of the houses below the fort stretch out across the city, you take in the reason why Jodhpur is known as the Blue City.